Claude Platform Docs

 Accumulating tool input deltas

 When a tool_use content block streams, the initial content_block_start event contains input: {} (an empty object).
 This is a placeholder.
 The actual input arrives as a series of input_json_delta events, each carrying a partial_json string fragment.
-Your code must concatenate these fragments and parse the result once the block closes.
+To assemble the full input, concatenate these fragments and parse the result when the block closes.

 The accumulation contract: